GetStream/javascript-beginner-guide/README.md

 Stream is free for most side and hobby projects.
 To qualify your project/company needs to have < 5 team members and < $10k in monthly revenue.
 For complete pricing details visit our [Chat Pricing Page](https://getstream.io/chat/pricing/)

-## Installation

-### Install with NPM

-`npm install --save react react-dom stream-chat`

-### Install with Yarn

-`yarn add react react-dom stream-chat stream-chat-react`

-## Example App
+## Install Example App

-This repo includes an example app.
+This repo is a simple example app.
 You can try it out like this:

 ```
 git clone https://github.com/zacheryconverse/basic-chat.git